 "Pah-Lak" had its English-language premiere on April 3, 2019 at the Royal Court Theater London - with Asian-read actors: without the participation of Tibetan performers: inside.
 The Tibetan director and head of the Tibet Theater Lhakpa Tsering, the German theater director Harry Fuhrmann and playwright Abhishek Majumdar are now realizing the new production of "Pah-Lak" with Tibetan actors: inside.

 The play is to be performed in Tibetan and translated with subtitles.
 On the one hand, this offers the Tibetan actors the opportunity to deal intensively with their own language in the theater context and, on the other hand, it is intended to convey to the audience the urgently needed protection of the Tibetan language, which is threatened with extinction by the Chinese government's Sinicization efforts.

-A co-production of Tibet Theatre with the Tibetan Institute of Performing Arts from Dharamsala/India in cooperation with the Tibet Initiative Germany the Swiss-Tibetan Friendship Association and Ruhr Festival Recklinghausen.
+A co-production of Tibet Theatre with our Tibetan Institute of Performing Arts from Dharamsala/India in cooperation with the Tibet Initiative Germany, Swiss-Tibetan Friendship Association and Ruhr Festival Recklinghausen.

 You can find more information (and the tour dates in Germany) on the website of the Tibet Initiative Germany - here.

 We thank the Giuseppe Kaiser Foundation thank you for your generous support of the project.